dunnjed/react-app/README.md

+*This boilerplate is completely based off the Create React App found [here](https://github.com/facebookincubator/create-react-app).
+The ability to use the Sass preprocessor has been added to this version of the boilerplate.*

 Below you will find some information on how to perform common tasks.
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/template/README.md).